-In 1987 at age 67, Mack moved from Abilene and bought a new home on Lake the crowd at Fun Valley.
-Granbury in Granbury, Texas.
-He bought a store on the Granbury Town Square and some property on Hwy 377 where he promptly put in an R.V.
-Park and opened the Cowboy Market Place Gift store and Trading Post.
+In 1987 at age sixty-seven, Mack moved from Abilene and bought a new home on Lake Granbury in Granbury, Texas.
+He bought a store on the Granbury Town Square and some property on Highway 377 where he promptly put in an RV Park and opened the Cowboy Market Place Gift Store and Trading Post.
 Bennie managed the Granbury property.
 Melba managed Fun Valley and the Colorado properties.
 Dusty left in 1974 to start his own business, the El Paso Saddleblanket Company.

 At about this time, Mack took up the game of golf.
 He played whenever he could, even well into his eighties.
-He really enjoyed his Fun Valley Golfing buddies.
+He really enjoyed his Fun Valley golfing buddies.

-In the late 1980's and 1990's, Mack spent more and more time playing Poker in Las Vegas.
+In the late 1980s and 1990s, Mack spent more and more time playing poker in LasVegas.
 He hung out with "Amarillo Slim" the gambler, some of his Hollywood friends and others.
-Mack became a well known and respected gambler at the MGM Grand.
-He played in the World Series of Poker at Binion's Horseshoe.
-Some of his poker games were 24 and 36 hour long ordeals and he loved them.
-After age 75, Mack began to slow some but enjoyed Fun Valley, his family, his customers, employees and friends more than ever.
+Mack became a well-known and respected gambler at the MGM Grand.
+He played in the World Series of Poker at